 Here we will correlate features driving multiple latent factors with

 exposures.
-To grab these features we will grab them from the metadata in
+To grab these features, we will grab them from the metadata

 # Grab top common factor features and ensure